gkao25/nijiEN_fanbase_overlap/README.md

 ### Demographic distribution for each liver

 For a total of all 30 livers, we created visualizations for their demographics, including gender, age, time zone, and Native English.
-Due to the sheer amount of graphs, they will not be embedded here on the website, but you can find them [here]
+Due to the sheer amount of graphs, they will not be embedded here on the website, but you can find them [here]<https://github.com/gkao25/nijiEN_fanbase_overlap/tree/733fdc2f55787abe3acd04762b69937f5955cf63/visualization/livers%20demographics>.

+### Overlap between each liver

+We wanted to use a heatmap to show the correlation between each liver.

+<iframe src="visualization/all livers heatmap.png" width=800 height=600 frameBorder=0></iframe>

+Seaborn plots all 30 rows/columns but doesn't label all of them.
+We included the zoomed-in heatmaps [here]<https://github.com/gkao25/nijiEN_fanbase_overlap/tree/733fdc2f55787abe3acd04762b69937f5955cf63/visualization> for you to see the labels more clearly.